Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 見出し画像

-Last year (2025), I participated in the Keelung Peace Camp and learned how the port city of Keelung served as a gateway to the outside world, particularly in the past.
-The 50 years of Japanese colonial rule, experienced during Asia's drive toward modernization, have a profound impact on the city today, and traces of Japan can be found throughout the city.
+Last year (2025), I participated in the Keelung Peace for the Sea Camp and learned how the port city of Keelung served as a gateway for Taiwan to the outside world, particularly in the past.
+The 50 years of Japanese colonial rule, experienced during Asia's drive toward modernization, have had a profound impact on the city today, and traces of Japan can still be found throughout the city.
 The most obvious example is the architecture, from the stately designs of the Imperial Japanese era to wooden Japanese architecture.
 Japanese curry is still popular, and seafood curry udon is apparently a Keelung specialty.
 Chikuwa, or chikuwa fish cake, is also known as "chikura" and is still sold at the port.
-There are countless connections to Japan, but at the time, Keelung had a Japanese district, as well as Ryukyuan and Korean villages.
-Most of these people left after the war, but of course, some remained for various reasons, and their descendants still live there today.
+There are countless connections to between Keelung and Japan, Histrically, Keelung had a Japanese district, as well as Ryukyuan and Korean villages.
+Most of these people left after the war, but of course, some remained for various reasons, and their descendants still live in Keelung today.
 However, their lives after the war are not well known.
 I heard from Keelung residents that the Japanese and Okinawan people who remained in Keelung after the war did not actively talk about their postwar history.
-One can only speculate, but the postwar Kuomintang government characterized the Japanese era as a time when Taiwanese people were enslaved and rejected anything Japanese.
+One can only speculate, but the postwar Kuomintang(KMT) government characterized the Japanese era as a time when Taiwanese people were enslaved and rejected anything Japanese.
 In such an atmosphere, people of Japanese, Okinawan, and Korean descent likely could not openly discuss their identities or histories.

 I learned about Keelung, a city in Taiwan that was heavily influenced by Japan, through Peace Camp.
 However, a four-day, three-night group camp felt unsatisfying and I wanted to return.